What Is the Current State of US Healthcare?

-The United States is the only developed country that does not provide health care to its citizens.
-While a lot of medical care is paid for by the federal government, many people still do not have any health coverage.
+Unlike most other developed countries, the United States does not provide universal health care to its citizens.
+While a lot of medical care is paid for by the federal government, many people still do not have health coverage.

-Does the lack of universal health care have serious consequences, and if so, can it be defended?
+Does the lack of universal health coverage have serious consequences, and can it be defended if so?
 What is the other side of the story?
-What does the USA have to gain by not providing universal health care?
+What does the United States have to gain by not providing universal health care?

 The USA does not have universal health care because no one has ever voted for a government willing to provide it.
 While Obamacare did reduce the number of Americans without health insurance coverage from 40 million to less than 30 million, Obamacare is not universal healthcare.

 There are many differences between the history and politics of the USA and the history and politics of Europe.
-The conditions that led to universal health care appearing in Europe did not exist in the USA at the same time.
+The conditions that led to universal health care appearing in nations like the United Kingdom did not exist in the USA.

 Many Americans Won’t Vote for Universal Health Care

 Many Americans dislike socialist policies and prefer lower taxes to government spending.
-They may point out that free health care is not truly free – everyone has to pay for it because everyone has to pay taxes.
+They may point out that a free national health service is not truly free – everyone has to pay for it because everyone has to pay taxes.

-While a president can sometimes win an election by promising somewhat socialist policies, they might also lose an election this way.
+While a president can sometimes win an election by promising socialist policies, they might also lose an election this way.
 The Democratic Party has never passed a universal health care bill while in power.
-It is a dangerous political move that they would not necessarily get away with.
+Introducing a public health care system would be a dangerous political move they would not necessarily get away with.

-Many European countries adopted universal health care after the second world war.
-The war led to tens of millions of deaths and even more people losing their homes, which meant everyone was strongly in favor of universal health care.
+Many European countries adopted universal health care after the Second World War.
+The war led to tens of millions of deaths and millions more people losing their homes and livelihoods, which meant there was a great deal of support for universal health care.

-While many Americans (400,000) died in the war, no American cities were destroyed, and the death count was relatively low.
+While a great number of Americans (400,000) died in the war, no American cities were destroyed, and the death count was comparatively low.
 The United States was twice as rich after the war as before it.

-Other countries had lost their industries to the war, allowing Americans to become much richer very fast.
+Other countries had lost their industries to the war, allowing Americans to increase their wealth.
 It seemed fair to expect everyone to pay for their own health care or find a job that paid for it.
 At the time, universal health care seemed unnecessary because good jobs were relatively easy to get.

 The United States spends more money on health care than most other countries.
 In 2018, the government spent $11,000 on healthcare per person – the highest in the world.

 While the United States does not offer medical care to anyone, there is a lot of federal government health care spending.
-That makes it hard to argue that spending should be even higher to cover all US citizens.
+It is hard to argue that spending should be even higher to cover all US citizens.

-Just because health care is available to everyone in a country doesn’t mean the quality of the care is excellent.
+Just because health care is available to everyone in a country doesn’t mean the standard of the healthcare system is of high standard.
 The Canadian system, for example, has many problems.

-People might be on a waiting list for a doctor for years, they might also lack access to new medical technology or have to wait for services.
+Patients might be on a waiting list for a doctor for years.
+They might also lack access to new medical technology or have to wait for services.
 For this reason, many people defend the American system as less flawed than what many other countries offer.

 People are not necessarily right to defend American health care.
-It is both more expensive than and provides worse care than the systems of many other countries.
-However, universal health care is still opposed by so many voters that it does not yet exist in the United States.
+It is both more expensive and provides worse care than the systems of many other countries.
+However, so many voters still oppose universal health care that it does not yet exist in the United States.

 Many people end up bankrupt after a trip to the hospital in the United States.
-Without health insurance, an American has to pay the total medical care cost of whatever medical treatment they receive, which could be a fortune.
+Without health insurance coverage, Americans have to pay the total medical care cost of whatever medical treatment they receive, which could be a fortune.